 Siberian Elm.
 According to renowned tree expert Dr. Michael Dirr, the Siberian Elm may be the “world’s worst tree.”
 Susceptible to numerous diseases, brittle wood, and the elf leaf beetle, the American Elm is a problematic tree overall.

 Bradford Pear.
-This tree has poor branch structure.
+This tree has a poor branch structure.
 It grows too many branches at weak or narrow angles.
 Finally, the Bradford Pear’s branches tend to split as the tree reaches maturity.
 If you must have a Bradford Pear, plan for Portland tree services, particularly pruning, to develop proper structure.

 Willows.
 Willows are high maintenance trees that have invasive roots.
 As such, they are not generally recommended for Portland yards.
 With that said, there are 3 willows that are native to Oregon and are considered by the city of Portland to be good choices, as they are well-suited to our environment.
 Those three willows are the Pacific Willow (Salix lucida ssp. lasiandra), the Rigid Willow (Salix rigida var. macrogemma), and the Scouler Willow (Salix scouleriana).